niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

 Variable **stock_symbol_requests** holds the ticker symbol and symbol names.
 The default ticker symbols are index funds (S&P500, DOW, NASDAQ) on yahoo finance.
 Index symbols require the "^" character.
 If you want to search for stock, mutual or etfs use the actual ticker symbol.
 For example, to use for Ford use the ticker symbol F. You do not need the "^" symbol.

-#### yfinance
+#### Delete File Command

-The script documentation can be found on the author's website: https://pypi.org/project/yfinance/ .
+Full disclosure.
+This script does use a command to delete the temporary file that is created by the pull data request.
+This is found at the end of the **def append_stock_data()** function.

 ### Prerequisites: